Healthy Homes Assessment Waiohiki

 Rental Property Home Assessments Waiohiki

-Rental property areas affected by the Healthy Homes Standard in Waiohiki include each:
+The areas of rental property that are affected to The Healthy Homes Standards in Waiohiki include each:

 • Living Room